The Technical University of Munich is a German University of Excellence and a partner institution of the German Center for Infection Research (DZIF).

 in the field of lymphocyte (preferentially B cell) engineering for cell-based infection therapies

 We invite applications from outstanding young scientists to establish an independent Junior Research Group (JRG) which will be affiliated to the Institute for Medical Microbiology, Immunology and Hygiene.
-The position will be funded by the DZIF (www.dzif.de) for 5 years starting 1.1.2023, is integrated into the thematic translational unit (TTU) Infections of the Immunocompromised host, and includes funding for personnel and consumables.
+The position will be funded by the DZIF (www.dzif.de(link is external)) for 5 years, is integrated into the thematic translational unit (TTU) Infections of the Immunocompromised host, and includes funding for personnel and consumables.

 Candidates should have reputation in at least one of the following research areas: